mostaphabahadou/postenum/README.md

 # Postenum 0.9
-Postenum is a clean, nice and easy tool for basic/advanced privilege escalation vectors/techniques.
-Postenum tool is intended to be executed locally on a Linux box.
+Postenum is a linux privilege escalation tool.

 Be more than a normal user. be the ROOT.